 VG: I work mainly from home.
-I have a little white desk in front of a big, floor to ceiling window that overlooks the trees where I can rest my eyes on birds, butterflies, and the occasional squirrel.
+I have a little white desk in front of a big, floor to ceiling window that overlooks the trees where I can rest my eyes on birds, butterflies and the occasional squirrel.
 I find nature truly inspiring for the creative process.
 Other times, I work with my colleague and business partner Lucia with whom we have co-founded a small journalistic agency, Mindthegap, in the vintage setting of the Hong Kong Foreign Correspondents Club, in the heart of the city.

-MM: My workspace is my home studio, where I am surrounded by plants and books from my favorite authors and illustrators.
+MM: My workspace is my home studio, where I am surrounded by plants and books from my favourite authors and illustrators.
 When I need to take time for a break, I go to a park nearby; I find that walking in the green gives me time to think and plan the illustrations I’m working on with more clarity and creativity.

 What inspired you to be a writer and reporter?

 VG: I was brought up in Milan, Italy, in a family where art and writing have always been the most important media.
 My mum is an art teacher and a painter, and my dad had been an editor in chief of well-established Italian magazines for 30 years.
-He was the journalist that brought the National Geographic Magazine formula to the Italian market in the late ’80s, and I was naturally drawn towards environmental issues since my childhood.
-He has also run journalistic investigations about water, air and soil pollution in Italy while working closely with WWF and other green organizations.
+He was the journalist that brought the National Geographic Magazine formula to the Italian market in the late '80s, and I was naturally drawn towards environmental issues since my childhood.
+He has also run journalistic investigations about water, air and soil pollution in Italy, while working closely with WWF and other green organizations.